Once again, we are pleased to offer our Camp Shofar Program for the High Holy Days.

 - A balance of educational and social components

-The schedule for the Children's Services during Camp Shofar are as follows:
+The schedule for the Children's Services during Camp Shofar is as follows:

-These services will be held for the first and second days of Rosh Hashannah and for the day of Yom Kippur.
+These services will be held on the first and second days of Rosh Hashannah and on the day of Yom Kippur.

 Camper ages and groups:

 - Children up to 5th grade are encouraged to sign up for camp.

 - 6th graders can to do a mitzvah and help out with the younger grades.
 Community Service Hours apply.
 E-mail firstname.lastname@example.org to apply.

 - Siblings who are in different age groups will not be together.

 - Groups are led by counselors, junior counselors, and teachers, all of whom will undergo safety training.